Coinledger.io Review – Is This Bitcoin Tax Calculator Legit and Safe?

-While crypto enthusiasts wait for more favorable regulatory winds to blow, reporting your cryptocurrency taxes is a real hassle.
+While crypto fans wait for regulations to get better, it’s a real pain to file your taxes with cryptocurrency.
 Well, it is a hassle if you try doing it manually or with some outdated calculator.
-Luckily, this sector of crypto industry is growing strong by month and that is why we tested out and put up this review of one of the most popular cryptocurrency tax calculators – Cryptotrader.tax.
+Luckily, this sector of crypto industry is growing strong by month, so we tested out and put up this review of one of the most popular cryptocurrency tax calculators – Coinledger.

-Once you pass $20K in transactions, Coinbase is required to report your transactions to the IRS.
-It seems likely tax authorities around the world will follow suit, forcing Coinbase and the other exchanges to do the same for any of their citizens.
+Once you pass $20K in crypto transactions, Coinbase is required to report your crypto transactions to the IRS since you have to pay for the crypto taxes.
+It seems likely that tax authorities worldwide will follow suit, forcing Coinbase and the other exchanges to do the same for any of their citizens.
 So we should all be prepared to get taxed.

 So what can you expect to see in this Cryptotrader.tax review?
 Pretty much everything you need to make a call – buy a license or pass and search further for a better solution.